 STEM: Indigenous Academics (STEM:InA) is an academic support and community-building program for Indigenous students enrolled in Science, Technology, Engineering, and Math (STEM) -based undergraduate degree programs at Queen’s University.
 Students are from the Faculties of Arts and Science, Engineering and Applied Science, and Health Science.

-Get involved with Indigenous Initiatives at Queen's
+Indigenous Initiatives at Queen's

 Indigenous and Allies Living Learning Community (LLC) in Residence